Department of Geography and Geology

 GEOG 5310.
 GIS Project Management.
 3 Hours.

 Management strategies for GIS are examined by presenting GIS as an integrated system of people, computer hardware, software, applications, and data.
-The course includes design of implementation plans as case studies to explore various techniques associated with each step of this process.
+The course may include design of implementation plans as case studies to explore various techniques associated with each step of this process.

 Prerequisite: GEOG 5361, GEOG 5362.